shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 # Compared with Quick Macros 2
 This program is the new major version of Quick Macros 2 (QM).
 Let's call it QM3.
 It has or will have most of QM features.
 But also it is very different.

 The script language now is C#.
-It is one of most popular programming languages and has many good libraries.
+It is one of most popular programming languages and has many libraries.

 QM3 cannot execute or convert QM scripts.
 If you have many active QM scripts, probably not worth to convert them.
 Let both programs run at the same time.

 QM3 is free and open-source.
 Its open-source automation library can be used in other programs too.

-QM3 can run on Windows 7-10 with .NET Core runtime 3.1 or later.
+QM3 can run on Windows 7-10 with .NET Core runtime 3.1.
 More info [here](xref:index).

 QM3 and its library are still unfinished.
 The most important parts are finished and can be used, but some classes and functions can be changed in the future, which can break your scripts, clear settings, etc.

-QM will not have more features in the future.
+QM (Quick Macros 2) will not have more features in the future.
 Only bug fixes.
 But it will be available and supported for long time.

 Let's compare QM and QM3 code.